UGSDW/ugsdw.github.io/about/index.md

 # Our History

 The Union of Grinnell Student Dining Workers was started in the spring of 2016, elected with a 91% margin by employees to represent the student dining workers.
-Since then, we’ve expanded to include all Dining Services workers, made a larger effort to [expand](/together) to all student workers at Grinnell College, and negotiated multiple [contracts](/members/contract)).
+Since then, we’ve expanded to include all Dining Services workers, made a larger effort to [expand](/together) to all student workers at Grinnell College, and negotiated multiple [contracts](/members/contract).
 We’ve fought for, and won:

-- Wage increases to $10.00 an hour and bonuses up to $1.25 an hour
+- Wage increases to $10.40 an hour and bonuses up to $1.00 an hour
 - Just cause employment and a grievance procedure
 - Paid rest breaks
 - Equal pay for local high school students
 - Pay for missed shifts due to college enforced quarantines during the COVID-19 pandemic

 # Get Involved
 Grinnell College relies on student workers to run it.
-In fact, the college wouldn’t exist without students.
-The more students that actively voice their concerns, the more pressure the college will experience to actually meet our demands.
-UGSDW is constantly challenging the college to better represent student interests.
+In fact, the college wouldn’t exist without student workers.
+The more student workers take action to improve their conditions, the more pressure the college will have to meet our demands.
+UGSDW is constantly fighting to win better treatment for all workers across campus, from higher wages to a grievance procedure to protections against unjust firings.
 Get more involved in the decision making processes by becoming a member, joining a Union campaign or leadership position, and keeping up to date on our actions and events by following UGSDW on instagram or facebook.
 Become a member [here](/join), then check your email for updates!